top of page

 RESEARCH FOCUS

-We are interested in the factors that drive cell death susceptibility in Alzheimer’s disease and Brain Cancer, in order to exploit mechanisms for neuronal protection.
+We are interested in the factors that drive cell death susceptibility in Alzheimer’s disease and Brain Cancer, as well as ROS damage in order to exploit mechanisms for neuronal protection.
 We know that a number of pathways related to autophagic flux, protein degradation, axonal transport, mitochondrial fusion & respiration as well as tubulin stability are implicated.
 Central is ATP availability, especially in the compartmentalized regions where the ATP demand is highest.
 Pathways for neuronal migration and plasticity rely on a highly functional actin, tubulin and mitochondrial network interplay, which allow us to better understand the susceptibility for undergoing a network collapse and metabolic failure, changing the cell’s matrices for apoptosis or necrosis onset.
 Lastly, we aim to exploit the relationship between ATP availability and apoptosis onset in context of astrocytomas, in order to maximize cell death through sensitization.
 Central to all of the above is the accurate and robust quantification of autophagic flux, the rate of protein degradation through autophagy, in order to control it with highest degree of precision.

 1. THE ROLE OF AUTOPHAGY IN DISEASE PATHOGENESIS